-As I witnessed the slow decline of my grandmother from Alzheimer’s disease, I realized with sorrow that there was no hope of a cure for her.
+As I witnessed the slow decline of my grandmother Rosette from Alzheimer’s disease, I realized with sorrow that there was no hope of a cure for her.
 She would spend the rest of her life in the prison of her deteriorating mind, freed only by her own passing.
 I had to accept the sad fact that there is no healing for anyone with this cruel disease, at least not yet.
-At the same time, I began a determined journey to discover what was possible—to find what positive steps might indeed be taken to help my grandmother and others like her.
+I began a determined journey to discover what was possible—to find what positive steps might indeed be taken to help her and others like her.

 If you are reading this introduction, chances are that you too are facing a similar difficult life experience.
 You may have a family member or friend with Alzheimer’s disease or with another related dementia.
 You may be a caregiver in a nursing facility or at home.
 Hard as it has been, I now think of my own voyage facing my grandmother’s diagnosis, as a gift.
 I gratefully consider all that I have learned, the many amazing people I have met and worked with, and our collective accomplishments in developing MemoryLane.
 MemoryLane is not a cure, but it is a proven, effective method of palliative care.
 Our goal at MemoryLane is to share these findings with you, so all who need them may benefit from them.

-There is a future for people living with Alzheimer’s disease and other related dementias.
+There is a future for people living with Alzheimer's disease and other related dementias and our duty is to continue to bring dignity to their lives.
 Like my beautiful grandmother, a person with dementia is first a person, with his or her own unique story.
 They still have a lot to share.
-With kindness, sensitivity and the appropriate tools, we can reduce their stress and agitation.
+With kindness, sensitivity, and the appropriate tools, we can reduce their stress and agitation.
 We can improve the quality of their lives and our own.

 Alban Maino - Founder of Memory Lane